syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 10: To download the PowerPoint document in browser, create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.
+Step 10: To download the PowerPoint presentation in browser, create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}